 “Yo dog we heard you like listening to music at the same time someone else is on the same dac, so we made an amp/dac that allows you to listen to music at the same time someone is else on the same dac, and we made that joint wireless so you don’t even need wires neither.”

 The BTR3K is super convenient for on the go homies as well.

 You guys know me.
-I mostly listen to music at my desktop or when I’m at the gym, completely wireless with Bluetooth.
-I personally hate carrying around a phone and a DAC, and pretty much never do.
+I mostly listen to music on my desktop or when I’m at the gym, completely wireless with Bluetooth.
+I personally hate carrying around a phone and a DAC and pretty much never do.
 The BTR3K is a product that I would absolutely carry around with me, and I do when I’m driving at night.

 It even comes with a plastic belt clip.
 Just put the DAC inside the clip’s holder and attach it somewhere you know it won’t fall off.
 I attached it sideways to my belt loop and that seems to work really well when I’m sitting in my car seat.